DMODE: Differential Monocular Object Distance Estimation Module without Class Specific Information: Related work

 \subsection{Monocular depth estimation}

-In order to do depth estimation over an entire image, a deep neural network using continuous condition random fields for image patches was proposed by \citet{liu2015learning}.
-The accuracy of depth estimation was improved by \citet{fu2018deep} who added ordinal regression to the depth estimation network and used scale-increasing discretization to convert continuous depth data to an ordinal class vector.
-These techniques require extremely heavy costs of manpower and computing resources with specific training images data and corresponding depth map of each pixel \cite{zhang2020monocular}.
-In the absence of a depth image serving as the ground-truth, unsupervised training might make use of additional depth cues from stereo images \cite{godard2017unsupervised} or optical flows \cite{godard2019digging}.
-A novel deep visual-inertial odometry and depth estimation framework is presented by \citet{wan2022multi} to increase the precision of depth estimation and ego-motion using picture sequences and inertial measurement unit (IMU) raw data.
-Unsupervised depth estimation methods, have inherent scale ambiguity and poor performance due to the lack of perfect ground-truth and geometric constraints \cite{wan2022multi}.
+Depth estimation has been approached using DNNs, such as continuous condition random fields for image patches proposed by \cite{liu2015learning}.
+The accuracy of depth estimation was improved by \cite{fu2018deep}, who incorporated ordinal regression into the depth estimation network and used scale-increasing discretization to convert continuous depth data into an ordinal class vector.
+These techniques require significant manpower and computing resources, as well as specific training images and corresponding depth maps for each pixel \cite{zhang2020monocular}.
+In the absence of a depth image serving as ground truth (GT), unsupervised training might utilize additional depth cues from stereo images \cite{godard2017unsupervised} or optical flows \cite{godard2019digging}.
+Authors in \cite{wan2022multi} introduced a novel deep visual-inertial odometry and depth estimation framework to enhance the precision of depth estimation and ego-motion using image sequences and inertial measurement unit (IMU) raw data.
+However, unsupervised depth estimation methods have inherent scale ambiguity and poor performance due to the lack of perfect GT and geometric constraints \cite{wan2022multi}.